meerkat-manor/PeterDocs/README.md

 to record activity.

 Your bulk file transfer is encrypted in transit.
-Note that if you use the SecretKey method the ecnrypted contents will only be as secure as the strength of your secret.
+Note that if you use the SecretKey method the encrypted contents will only be as secure as the strength of your secret.

-You can use storage providers such as Dropbox, AWS S3, Google Drive, OneDrive or BackBlaze and your documents have additonal protection.
+You can use storage providers such as Dropbox, AWS S3, Google Drive, OneDrive or BackBlaze and your documents have additional protection.

 A log file is produced on execution.
 Repeated executions on the same day will add text content to the same log file.
 The default log name takes the form: